mattdesl/budo/README.md

 mystc index.js -o bundle.js | garnish --level debug
 ```

-More info coming soon on "script injection" in Chrome and other experimental features.
+More docs to come soon, including the "script injection" in Chrome and other experimental features.

 This is still highly experimental, and so far only tested on OSX.
 PRs/suggestions/comments welcome.
 Props to [@caspervonb](https://twitter.com/caspervonb) for the early groundwork.